multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-open-en.md

 Gitribute aims to be a open tools among other to reduce the cost and the peniblity to create structured open datasets.

-We take the bet that by helping opening public data to the contribution, organizations will see how a moderation process can also lead to share better quality data.
+We take the bet that by helping opening public data to open contributions, organizations will see how a moderation process can also lead to building and sharing better quality data.